Movement-DAO/move-docs/docs/dao/legal/tos.md

 These Terms and the documents referred to in them set out the entire agreement between you and us with respect to your use of the Site, the DAO and the services provided via the Site and supersede any and all prior or contemporaneous representations, communications or agreements (written or oral) made between you or us.

-### Contacting Us
+### 18. Contacting Us.

-Should you have any question about these Terms, or wish to contact us for any reason whatsoever, please do so by sending a message to the DAO's Discord public channels, or by sending a message via https://chat.blockscan.com/ addressed to the Notice Address eth:0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6, which has been provided for convenience.
+Should you have any question about these Terms, or wish to contact us for any reason whatsoever, please do so by sending a message to the DAO's Discord public channels, or by sending a message via https://chat.blockscan.com/ addressed to the Notice Address eth:0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6, which has been provided for convenience, or to the above referenced Service Provider notice address.

+---

+[1]: Additional domains include: _dao-advice.xyz, dao-advisors.xyz, move.xyz, movementdao.org, movementdao.xyz, movementdao.wtf, mvmtdao.xyz, themovementdao.xyz, bannymart.xyz, bannyverse.xyz, juicebox.beer, juicebox.builders, juicebox.cafe, juicebox.cash, juicebox.click, juicebox.cash, juicebox.coffee, juicebox.cool, juicebox.directory, juicebox.domains, juicebox.engineering, juicebox.fund, juicebox.fyi, juicebox.lol, juicebox.miami, juicebox.monster, juicebox.name, juicebox.page, juicebox.plus, juicebox.wtf, treasury.wtf, treasuries.wtf, tiles.wtf_